RocketMap/RocketMap/docs/scanning-method/speed-scheduler.md

 To use Speed Scheduler, always put -speed in the command line or set `speed-scan` in your config file.

+Speed Scheduler is optimized for scanning for Pokémon so it doesn't work well for gym/pokéstop only scanning.
+If you are interested in scanning for just gyms/pokéstops consider using Hex Scheduler.

 ## Commands and configs

 What command line args should I use for Speed Scheduler?